d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 # Data Manipulation
 :label:`sec_ndarray`

-In order to get anything done, we must have some way to manipulate data.
+In order to get anything done, we need some way to store and manipulate data.
 Generally, there are two important things we need to do with data:
-(i) acquire them and (ii) process them once they are inside the computer.
+(i) acquire them; and (ii) process them once they are inside the computer.
-There is no point in acquiring data if we do not even know how to store it, so let us get our hands dirty first by playing with synthetic data.
+There is no point in acquiring data absent some way to store it, so let's get our hands dirty first by playing with synthetic data.
-We will start by introducing the $n$-dimensional array (`ndarray`), MXNet's primary tool for storing and transforming data.
+To start, we introduce the $n$-dimensional array (`ndarray`), MXNet's primary tool for storing and transforming data.
-In MXNet, `ndarray` is a class and we also call its instance an `ndarray` for brevity.
+In MXNet, `ndarray` is a class and we call any instance "an `ndarray`".

-If you have worked with NumPy, perhaps the most widely-used scientific computing package in Python, then you are ready to fly.
+If you have worked with NumPy, the most widely-used scientific computing package in Python, then will find this chapter familiar and should be ready to fly.
-In short, we designed MXNet's `ndarray` to be an extension to NumPy's `ndarray` with a few key advantages.
+In short, we designed MXNet's `ndarray` to be an extension to NumPy's `ndarray` with a few killer features.
-First, MXNet's `ndarray` supports asynchronous computation on CPU, GPU, and distributed cloud architectures, whereas the latter only supports CPU computation.
+First, MXNet's `ndarray` supports asynchronous computation on CPU, GPU, and distributed cloud architectures, whereas NumPy only supports CPU computation.
 Second, MXNet's `ndarray` supports automatic differentiation.
-These properties make MXNet's `ndarray` indispensable for deep learning.
+These properties make MXNet's `ndarray` suitable for deep learning.
-Throughout the book, the term `ndarray` refers to MXNet's `ndarray` unless otherwise stated.
+Throughout the book, when we say `ndarray`, we are referring to MXNet's `ndarray` unless otherwise stated.

 ## Getting Started

-Throughout this chapter, our aim is to get you up and running, equipping you with the the basic math and numerical computing tools that you will be mastering throughout the course of the book.
+In this chapter, we aim to get you up and running, equipping you with the the basic math and numerical computing tools that you will build on as you progress through the book.
-Do not worry if you are not completely comfortable with all of the mathematical concepts or library functions.
+Do not worry if you struggle to grok some of the mathematical concepts or library functions.
-In the following sections we will revisit the same material in the context practical examples.
+The following sections will revisit this material in the context practical examples and it will sink.
 On the other hand, if you already have some background and want to go deeper into the mathematical content, just skip this section.

-To start, we import the `np` (`numpy`) and `npx` (`numpy_extension`) modules from MXNet.
+To start, we import the `np` (`numpy`) and
+`npx` (`numpy_extension`) modules from MXNet.
-Here, the `np` module includes the same functions supported by NumPy, while the `npx` module contains a set of extensions developed to empower deep learning within a NumPy-like environment.
+Here, the `np` module includes functions supported by NumPy, while the `npx` module contains a set of extensions developed to empower deep learning within a NumPy-like environment.
 When using `ndarray`, we almost always invoke the `set_np` function: